| |

 JPA and Hibernate older than 5.1

-JPA and Hibernate versions older than 5.1 require a defined relationship to join two entities in a JPQL query.
-That often leads to cascading JOIN statements to traverse the relationship graph between the entities or the statement that a JOIN of the entities is not possible with JPQL if there is no relationship between them.
+JPA and Hibernate versions older than 5.1 require a defined association to join two entities in a JPQL query.
+That often leads to cascading JOIN statements to traverse the association graph between the entities or the statement that a JOIN of the entities is impossible with JPQL if there is no association between them.

-It’s hard to believe that even with JPA 2.1 and Hibernate 5.0 it’s still not possible to join two unrelated entities.
-But unfortunately, that’s the truth.
-The only thing you can do is to reference both entities in the FROM part to create a cartesian product and reduce it in the WHERE part of the query.
+You can reference both entities in the FROM part to create a cartesian product and reduce it in the WHERE part of the query.

 EntityManager em = emf.createEntityManager();